-Dr. Zheng is admitted to practice in California, all U.S. District Courts in California, U.S. District Court for the Eastern District of Texas, U.S. Court of Appeals for the Ninth Circuit, and U.S. Court of Appeals for the Federal Circuit.
+Dr. Zheng is admitted to practice in California, all U.S. District Courts in California, U.S. District Court for the Eastern District of Texas, U.S. Court of Appeals for the Ninth Circuit, U.S. Court of Appeals for the Federal Circuit, as well as before the United States Patent & Trademark Office.
 In addition, Dr. Zheng serves as a mediator on the ADR Neutral Panel of the U.S. District Court for the Northern District of California.

 - What the Numbers Tell Us About the Section 101 ‘Fad’, Recorder (Mar.
 2017)

 - Comment, Actual Innocence As a Gateway Through the Statute-of-Limitations Bar on the Filing of Federal Habeas Corpus Petitions, 90 CALIF.
 L. REV. 2101 (2002)

 - Note, Purdue Pharma L.P. v.
 Faulding Inc., 17 BERKELEY TECH.
 L.J.
 95 (2002)